 The main goal of EST is to investigate the structure, dynamics, and energetics of the lower solar atmosphere, where magnetic fields continually interact with plasma, and magnetic energy is sometimes relased in powerful explosions.
 This requires observing fundamental processes at their intrinsic scales - less than 30 kilometres on the solar surface.
-To that end, EST is equipped with a 4.2-metre mirror, advanced adaptive optics, and a suite of innovative instruments for high-sensitivity, multi-wavelength spectropolarimetric observations.
+To that end, EST is equipped with a 4-metre mirror, advanced adaptive optics, and a suite of innovative instruments for high-sensitivity, multi-wavelength spectropolarimetric observations.

-EST will be used to solve long-standing questions such as the structure and evolution of solar magnetic fields, the dynamics and heating of the chromosphere, the trigger mechanism of flares and the magnetic coupling of the solar atmosphere.
+EST will be used to peer into the workings of the solar atmosphere with unprecedented detail and solve long-standing questions such as: the structure and evolution of solar magnetic fields, including sunspots; the emergence of magnetic fields through the solar surface; the dynamics and heating of the chromosphere; the trigger mechanism of flares; the magnetic coupling of the solar atmosphere.

 Sunspots.
+Despite having been observed for centuries, sunspots are still enigmatic; we do not know why their penumbrae have a filamentary appearance or how they form and decay.
 The structure of sunspots is dictated by the interaction between their strong magnetic fields and the plasma, but the details are poorly understood due to the small spatial scales involved.
 EST will resolve those scales, shedding new light on the nature of these fascinating objects.